SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 		1. using crawler on source
 		2. integrating the data into existing database
 		3. statistical analysis with predefined procedure
+			1. the experimentation comes in at this step wi

 2.  what data did they generate?